Dwake5/Mollys-frontend/README.md

 Important scroll to top on every page change.

-cutSidesOfText doesnt work correctly with a single letter - fixed.
+cutSidesOfText doesn't work correctly with a single letter - fixed.

 The form remembers data entry on page change and refresh, decided to use sessionStorage, not local, meaning that it will purposefully forget the data on page close.